Home Up Search

 Measuring the engine temperature on a very hot day (95 degrees in the shade, with the air-conditioning off and the electric fans on) with the car idling at 1100 RPM in PARK, it slowly rose to 220 deg F when "Ported Vacuum" was used .
 Under the same conditions using "Manifold Vacuum" for the distributor vacuum advance the temperature maxed out at 210 degrees, a 10 degree lower coolant temperature!

-The only problem encountered when using "Manifold Vacuum" was starting when the engine was warm.
+The only apparent problem encountered when using "Manifold Vacuum" was starting when the engine was warm.
 The first thought was the slow and erratic cracking observed was a battery or starter issue.
 The battery checked out fine.
 The car started numerous times and the Yellow Top Optima battery was still reading 12.7 volts.
 When the vacuum was blocked to the distributor, the car cranked fast and started fine.
 Apparently when the car was cold, the engine was not firing until it cranked over sufficiently to pull in the proper air/fuel mixture.
 Cracking speeds were high and it then ignited an ran fine.
 When warm, the cylinders were apparently firing as soon as the engine turned and some of the pistons were creating enough backward force, firing 25 degrees BTDC, to slow the cranking speed and make it somewhat erratic.
 The solution, an electric vacuum switch was installed which eliminates vacuum to the distributor advance while the starter is engaged!
 Works fine now!
 The "normally closed" vacuum switch was installed out of the engine compartment using a tee fitting on the vacuum advance line.
 It opens to the atmosphere when the starter is engaged.

 One additional note on starting: Subsequently it was found some oxidation on the battery terminals and the chassis ground location was causing slow cracking when the engine was cold.
 After cleaning all connections and installing a new battery to ground cable all was fine and has remained so for over 9 months.
 Perhaps the electric vacuum switch was an overkill.
 However at the time it was installed it made a definite improvement.